koushiksoma66/Web3_Assignment_1/README.md

 Concatinate all the header components except nonce which is intially set to zero.<br>
 Concatinate the nonce inside the loop as the header hash must keep updating along with nonce.<br>
 Break the loop after the target is reached

+## Coinbase Transaction
+Only the given data has been used in the entire Serialised Coinbase Transaction<br>

+## Transaction IDs
+The first transaction id is the txid of the coinbase transaction followed by all the valid transaction ids